Author Archives Nabil Kherouf

 Voronoi Cells/Segments with matching colors

-All Voronoi Cells (in red) for each
+All Voronoi cells (in red) for each

-Step-by-step process of finding the centerlines
+Step-by-step process of finding the center lines

-• Use Boost Geometry Library to compute Voronoi cells for each segment
+3. Use Boost Geometry Library to compute Voronoi cells for each segment

-Please note that in the following C++ example, our polygons are stored in a collection called vPolygons.
+In the following C++ example, our polygons are stored in a collection called vPolygons.
 Also, segments are instances of the Segment_vd class which takes the coordinates of the segment endpoints and the index of the containing polygon as inputs to the constructor.

 // building a collection of segments from each polygon